dgaitan/OmniPress/README.md

 The `CLIENT_DOMAIN` is the url of your store in your local machine.

 ### Database.
 We are using PostgresSQL as our database engine, it means that we need to define this env vars in our .env file.
+If you're using `Laravel Sail`, you should these vars with the default values, otherwise, you should set the right values to connect to postgres in your local machine.

 ```
 DB_CONNECTION=pgsql
-DB_HOST=localhost
+DB_HOST=pgsql
 DB_PORT=5432
 DB_DATABASE=omnipress
 DB_USERNAME=postgres
 DB_PASSWORD=postgres
 ```

-If you're using Laravel Sail, change the value of `DB_HOST` to `pgsql`.

 ### Mailer

-Is your choice which mailer tool use to see emails but we recommed to use a tool like Mailtrap to see the emails.
-You will see a env vars already defined like this:
+By default the project has mailhog installed as the email client.
+If you use `Laravel Sail` leave these env vars as it comes in the default .env.example.
+Otherwise, you should change those var values to the right values of your email client.

 ```
 MAIL_MAILER=smtp
-MAIL_HOST=smtp.mailtrap.io
-MAIL_PORT=2525
+MAIL_HOST=mailhog
+MAIL_PORT=1025
 MAIL_USERNAME=null
 MAIL_PASSWORD=null
 MAIL_FROM_ADDRESS=noreply@kindhumans.com